With over 3o years of experience in mountaineering in the Himalayas, these are our top 10 tips for Island peak climbing.

 Island peak is not a usual trekking peak and it requires the usage of climbing equipment (Crampons, Harness, Fixed rope, Abseil devices etc.) on a steep slope.
 It will definitely test your mountaineering skills and take them to a newer height.
 You can learn the basic skills required to summit the peak at the base camp or Chukung with your climbing guide.

 6. Get the right clothing and climbing boot

-Having a proper gear for the climb is without questions the most important part of the preparation.
+Having a proper gear for the climb is without questions the most important tip for island peak climbing.
 Pack all the essential gears required for the climb and be sure to break into your mountaineering boots earlier if you plan to buy it.
-You can also rent the gears at Chukung but we strongly advise you to acquire all gears before leaving Kathmandu and double-check all those.
+Do not compromise on the quality of the gear.
+If you plan on using it only once then you can also rent the gears in Kathmandu or Chukung.
+We strongly advise you to get all gears in Kathmandu or your home town leaving for the climb.
+Make sure you also double-check all the gears.
 Here are the recommended boots for peak climbing in Nepal.

 7. Come mentally prepared

 So, you have prepared yourself physically and by all aspects but what about your mental strength?
 It is as important as preparing yourself physically.
 Climbing Island peak is a demanding task and it requires your mental preparation because at the end it’s always mind over body.
 Prepare yourself for the cold temperature, long and arduous walk, shortness of breath.

 On the mountain, anything can lead to the change in the itinerary and its always a better plan to keep a contingency day in your itinerary.
 Many unforeseen circumstances (Health, weather, route, etc.) can lead to change in the plan and having a contingency day will prevent your itinerary from being jeopardized.
 If all goes well and as planned, you can use this day to rest and recall the memories of climb or perhaps indulge yourself in a treat.